 Today, instead of explaining too many things, we will focus on a single word.
 Yeah… A word that seems to be very difficult, because of its many different meanings!
 So, don’t leave!
 On the contrary, stay until the end of the lesson!

-PIUTTOSTO: all meanings and uses
+The Italian word PIUTTOSTO: meanings & uses

 As you may have understood, the word we are talking about today is PIUTTOSTO!